Amex Blue Business Plus benefits: does the insurance coverage actually hold up?

 Travel Insurance · 11 guarantees

-What does my Blue Business Plus card's travel insurance cover?
+What does American Express Blue Business Plus Travel Insurance actually cover?

 Quality, not just caps